Side-Impact Collisions in North Carolina

 Typical Injuries in Side-Impact Collisions

 A North Carolina Department of Transportation (NCDOT) study of intersection configurations says collisions between vehicles traveling perpendicular to one another (at a 90-degree or right angle) result in the most severe injuries.
-This is because drivers and/or passengers receive the brunt of impact from the side, where they are the least protected.
+This is because drivers and/or passengers receive the brunt of the impact from the side, where they are the least protected.

-Impact injuries, such as those to the chest, abdomen and legs, are more likely in vehicle occupants closer to the point of impact.
+Impact injuries, such as those to the chest, abdomen and legs, are more likely in-vehicle occupants closer to the point of impact.
 Head, neck and shoulder injuries are more likely to be sustained by those located the longest distance from the point of impact.

 A North Carolina Car Accident Lawyer Can Help with your Side-Impact Collision Claim

 If you have been injured or lost a family member in a side-impact motor vehicle collision, you may be entitled to compensation for your losses.
 The North Carolina car accident lawyers at Hardison & Cochran can assess your legal options in a free initial consultation.
-Call us today toll free at (800) 434-8399 or complete our online contact form to learn more.
+Call us today toll-free at (800) 434-8399 or complete our online contact form to learn more.
 We do not charge for our legal services until you recover the compensation you deserve.

 - Side crash test program, Insurance Institute for Highway Safety